robertangeles/repo-ai-prompts/cobol_decode.md

 ## Quality Bar
 - Scope obedience.
 Only lines in scope used.
 - Evidence density.
-Each claim has an EV.
+Every claim has an EV.
 - Determinism.
 No guessing.
 - Merge-ready.
-Tables and Mermaid compile.
+Tables render in GitHub and paste cleanly to Confluence.
 - Token control.
 120 lines or less.
 Continuation key present.
 - If any item is `[Unverified]`, prepend: `[Unverified] applies to whole output.`